 One-Size-Fits-Most

 The Sunset Comfort Chin Strap is a budget-friendly and comfortable option.
-Featuring only a chin cup and side straps, this is a straightforward accessory that is easy to use.
+Featuring only a chin cup and side straps, this straightforward accessory is easy to use.
 It attaches at the top of the head, without additional behind-the-head support straps like many competing models.

 This latex-free chin strap uses cotton, spandex, and Velcro.
 The stretchy spandex and adjustable Velcro closure enable a comfortable fit for the majority of CPAP users.